SAGE II CBT participants learn coping skills to help manage uncomfortable emotions that lead to avoidance.

 This group is designed to help young adults (aged 18-30) with a range of anxiety and mood disorders (e.g., panic with or without agoraphobia, OCD, GAD, SAD, PTSD, specific phobia, illness anxiety disorder, MDD), who are struggling to actively engage in their lives and activities that are important to them.
 These individuals may struggle to engage in daily living activities on their own and require significant support and accommodation from their families.
 This program is ideal for individuals who seek to reduce and overcome avoidance and are struggling to engage in exposure homework assignments and/or would benefit from increased exposures.
 In order to attend SAGE II CBT group, patients must have the ability to engage in exposures without resorting to suicidal ideation, self-injury or dropping out of the group.

 The curriculum in this group includes learning coping skills to help manage uncomfortable emotions that lead to avoidance.
-Participants will learn techniques to understand and manage thinking patterns and learn advanced relaxation skills during Monday lessons.
-During Wednesday lessons, group members will learn about emotional and behavioral avoidance.
+Participants will learn techniques to understand and manage thinking patterns and learn advanced relaxation skills.
+Group members will learn about emotional and behavioral avoidance.
 Young adults will practice in-session exposures as well as learn ways to incorporate exposures into their daily life to allow them to gain independence and take steps towards their long-term goals.

 Who can benefit from this group?